eigerco/solana-spec/gossip-protocol-spec.md

 * ping
 * pong

-Each message contains data specific to its type: values that nodes share between them, filters, pruned nodes, etc. Nodes keep their data in _Cluster Replicated Data Store_ (`crds`) which is synchronized between them via pull requests, push messages and pull responses.
+Each message contains data specific to its type: values that nodes share between them, filters, pruned nodes, etc. Nodes keep their data in _Cluster Replicated Data Store_ (`crds`), which is synchronized between nodes via pull requests, push messages and pull responses.

 ## Message format